Selle Français: International success

 Many Selle Français compete each year in international competitions in many equestrian disciplines.
 Some have been particularly successful:

 Almé Z (1966–1991), while not a successful international competitor himself, was a sire of huge importance to the international show jumping world.
 Among his numerous successful progeny were I Love You (a World Cup winner) and Galoubet A (1972–2005), part of the gold-medal winning French show-jumping team at the World Championships in 1982.
 Galoubet A, in turn, is known for both his competition career and the success of his offspring.
 He is the sire of Baloubet du Rouet (b.
 1989), who with rider Rodrigo Pessoa won the gold medal at the 2004 Summer Olympics and was a three-time winner of the World Cup.

 Flambeau C (b.
 1971) became a pillar of the French show jumping team in the 1980s.
 He participated in the 1984 Summer Olympics, where he took 7th individually, and the 1988 Summer Olympics, winning the bronze medal with the French team.
 The 1980s also saw the rise of Jappeloup (1975–1991).
 A small black horse with a conformation and gaits that were considered disadvantageous for show jumping, Jappeloup was an unusual cross between a Throughbred mare and a French Trotter sire, and was registered as Selle Français.
 Despite this, he had an impressive jumping style, and won two French championships in 1982 and 1986, a European championship in 1987, several team medals at the European and World Championships, and a gold medal at the 1988 Summer Olympics with rider Pierre Durand, Jr.

 In the 1990s, several Selle Français rose to prominence in international competition.
 Quidam de Revel (b.
 1982), was on the French bronze medal winning show jumping team at the 1992 Summer Olympics, ridden by Hervé Godignon, and Quito de Baussy (b.
 1982) was a European champion, world champion and another member of the French team in 1992, ridden by Éric Navet.
 Rochet Rouge (1983–2008) was a show jumping European champion in 1999 and an individual bronze medalist at the 1996 Summer Olympics.
 The 2000s saw Selle Français among the world leaders in both show jumping and three-day eventing.
 Four stallions made up the champion show jumping team at the 2002 World Equestrian Games, while four more Selle Francais made up the winning three-day event team at the 2004 Summer Olympics.
 In 2003, a Selle Francais became the European champion in vaulting, and another was named the world champion in competitive trail riding.

 The Selle Français continued to lead international show jumping competitions in the 2010s, with Swiss rider Steve Guerdat riding a member of the breed, Nino des Buissonets, to individual gold at the 2012 Summer Olympics.
-Most recently, Totem de Brecey (b.
+More recently, Totem de Brecey (b.
 2007) placed fourth in the 2019 Continental/Regional Championships Luhmühlen and was ridden by French rider Christopher Six at the 2020 Tokyo Summer Olympics.